erasmolpa/profile/README.md

     - Analyze and interpret observability data to identify patterns, trends, and performance issues.
     - Conduct code reviews and ensure adherence to software development best practices.
     - Participate in meetings and present reports on the status and outcomes of the observability team
-    - Mentoring and helping other Wizeline Engineers in their growing process and carrer patch.
+    - Mentoring and helping other Wizeline Engineers in their growing process and career patch.
 - **Achievements:**
-    - Successfully led the Warner Bros and Discovery Merge, where we provided a new and unified Observability platform ,cloud-based solution in AWS.
+    - Successfully led the Warner Bros and Discovery Merge, where we provided a new and unified Observability platform, a cloud-based solution in AWS.
-    - Defining and Builing a real-time Logging as a Service platform , ingesting 20TB/logs per day in production.
+    - Defining and Building a real-time Logging as a Service platform, ingesting 50TB/logs per day in production.
     - Providing data governance and support to the products teams to define and implement Event driven logs.
     - Improved response times for critical issue resolution by 30% through the establishment of an efficient workflow and prioritization strategy.
     - Implemented proactive alerts based on custom thresholds, reducing unplanned downtime by 20%.
 - **Technologies:**
-    - IaC (Bash,CDK with Typescript and Terraform with Terragrunt)
+    - IaC (Bash, CDK with Typescript and Terraform with Terragrunt)
-    - Grafana , Prometheus ,Kibana, Opensearch, FluentD, Multiple AWS services used for building the Observability platform, Kafka, Kubernetes EKS
+    - Grafana, Prometheus, Kibana, Opensearch, FluentD, Multiple AWS services used for building the Observability platform, Kafka, Kubernetes EKS
-    - DevOps Tools (Jenkins, Github Actions,FluxCD,Helm,Kustomize,Docker/ContainerD)
+    - DevOps Tools (Jenkins, Github Actions, FluxCD, Helm, Kustomize, Docker/ContainerD)
     - Work Methodology (Scrum)

 </details>

 <details>
-<summary> As a Devops Consultant and System Architect</summary>
+<summary> As a DevOps Consultant and System Architect</summary>

 ### SRE (Site Reliability Engineer) Leader